Computer Science vs. Computer Engineering: What’s the Difference?

 • Robust career outlook.
 The BLS estimates that the computing and IT industry will add more than half a million jobs to the U.S. economy over the coming decade, projecting approximately 546,200 job openings.
 Students who graduate with a BS or MS in a computing-related field, such as CE or CS, will be valued, sought-after, and in demand in an increasingly competitive economy.

 • Great potential to work from home.
-Global outbreaks of COVID-19 have driven numerous businesses, employees, and independent contractors toward remote work models, which were gaining in popularity even prior to the coronavirus pandemic.
-In fact, recent statistics show that roughly 10 percent of workers in the information industry work remotely — more than in almost any other field.
-If you like the thought of being able to work from your home office or living room, consider a career in IT.
+Recent statistics show that roughly 10 percent of workers in the information industry work remotely which is more than almost any other field.
+If you like the thought of being able to work from your home, consider a career in IT.

 • Diverse job opportunities.
 Virtually every industry has a need for tech and computer experts.
 Depending on your interests, the skills you learn as a CS or CE major can lead to work in healthcare, communications, business, marketing, fashion, gaming, graphic design, education, AI, and more.